techylimat/techylimat/README.md

 ### Hi 👋 My name is Halimat Oyiza Muhammadurabiu
 =============================================

-Bichemist|Data Scientist
+Biochemist|Data Scientist
 --------------

 I am Halimat, a data scientist with more than one year experience.
 Currently, I am a fellow of Arewa Data Science Academy and have also completed internship at The Sparks Foundation.

-* 🌍  I'm based in Nigeria
+* 🌍  I'm based in Abuja, Nigeria
 * ✉️  You can contact me at [musahalimatoyiza@gmail.com](mailto:musahalimatoyiza@gmail.com)
 * 🧠  I'm learning Data Science and Machine Learning
 * 🤝  I'm open to collaborating on interesting projects in Python, Machine Learning and PowerBI